alexnathanson/solar-protocol/software-development-troubleshooting.md

 * run `ps aux | grep .py`
 * you should see 1-2 lines ending in 'csv_datalogger.py' (1 from root user and 1 from pi)
 * check the log file at /home/pi/solar-protocol/chargecontroller/datalogger.log
 * confirm that the automated start up code is correct.
-Check the /etc/rc.local file to confirm there are no typos.
+Check with `systemctl status solar-protocol`, and look at the logs with `journalctl -u solar-protocol`

 ## Solar Protocol Network Troubleshooting.